 One of the ways marijuana affects the sleep cycle is by inducing a shorter REM sleep.
 Many people who enjoy smoking weed before bed report a lack of dreams, which happens only during REM sleep.

 While there are still voices out there claiming that less REM sleep should be referred to as a side-effect of using marijuana, scientists are still unsure what actually is the purpose of REM sleep.

 Interestingly, people who gave up on using marijuana frequently reported increased REM sleep.
 This is also known as the “REM rebound” effect.
 It is accompanied by an increase in dreaming over the course of the night.
 However, this effect usually wears off within days or weeks, depending on how often the individual smoked weed before.

 Source: Crossover Health

-Another way smoking weed before bed has impact on the sleep cycle is the amount of slow-wave sleep, also known as deep sleep.
+Another way smoking weed before bed has an impact on the sleep cycle is the amount of slow-wave sleep, also known as deep sleep.
 Studies indicate that THC increases the amount of this kind of sleep during the slumber.

 Because deep sleep is believed to rule the roost in the regeneration process that occurs during sleeping, we may freely associate this sign as a positive one.

 Furthermore, experts tend to share the opinion that the most harmful effects of sleeping disorders derive from a lack of slow-wave sleep.
-For instance, there was a study that showed the relation between the reduced slow-wave sleep and high blood pressure in older men.
+For instance, there was a study that showed the relation between reduced slow-wave sleep and high blood pressure in older men.

 As you can see, cannabis is also very versatile when it comes to regeneration during the night.
 Have you ever encountered any sleeping disorders in your life?
 If so, did smoking weed before bed help you?
 Share your stories in the comments!